The Mesabi compute cluster provides hardware resources for running a wide variety of jobs

 - SSD input/output nodes 32 nodes have 480 GB solid state drives (SSDs) for ultra high performance input/ouput.
 The total system SSD capacity is 15 TB.

-Mesabi is most efficiently accessed though a terminal environment, MSI users can follow directions in the Connecting to HPC Resources quick start guide to access Itasca and all other MSI HPC systems.
-Once connected to Mesabi you will be able to submit jobs to Mesabi's queues using scripts with specific PBS commands also known as PBS scripts.
-Mesabi should be your first choice for computing at MSI.
+Mesabi is most efficiently accessed though a terminal environment, MSI users can follow directions in the Connecting to HPC Resources quick start guide to access Mesabi and all other MSI HPC systems.
+Once connected to Mesabi you will be able to submit jobs to Mesabi's queues using scripts with specific Slurm commands also known as Slurm scripts.